chemodun/X4-UniverseEditor/src/ChemGateBuilder/README.md

 ## Additional Links

-There is a topic on the [Egosoft forum](https://forum.egosoft.com/viewtopic.php?p=5262362) about the tool.
+There is a topic on the [EGOSOFT forum](https://forum.egosoft.com/viewtopic.php?p=5262362) about the tool.